Last updated: October 9th, 2024

 If school districts still want to show future rates for their new measures, they should then assume no change in Total AV from the current year and THEN calculate their future rates.
 Citizens can then calculate their future levy amounts based on the value of their properties’ current year AV.

-Link to the Lynden SD example
+Link to the Issaquah SD example